-In conclusion, continental scale surface temperature reconstructions from 950 to 1250 show multi-decadal periods that were in some regions as warm as in the mid-20th century and in others as warm as in the late 20th century (high confidence).
-These regional warm periods were not as synchronous across regions as the warming since the mid-20th century (high confidence).
+In conclusion, continental scale surface temperature reconstructions from 950 to 1250 show multidecadal intervals that were in some regions as warm as in the mid-20th century and in others as warm as in the late 20th century (high confidence).
+These intervals were not as synchronous across seasons and regions as the warming since the mid-20th century (high confidence).